EmploymentPage address: http://www.mnsu.edu/international/f1employment.html

 An F-1 student may be authorized to work off-campus while school is in session and during school vacations primarily through Curricular Practical Training (CPT).

-- Print the CPT Academic Advisor Verification Form (Adobe or Word)
+- Print the CPT Academic Advisor Verification Form (PDF)

 - Turn in a complete application for CPT.
 A complete application should include the following: